 v Amplitude Amplitude Menu Max 30.0 dBm Max: Sets the amplitude level at the top of the measurement display.
 Min Min: Sets the amplitude level at the bottom of the measurement display.
-0.0 dBm Auto Scale: Automatically adjusts the scale to recommended range for the current measurement.
+0.0dBm Auto Scale: Automatically adjusts the scale to recommended range for the current measurement.
 Auto Scale Full Scale: Automatically adjusts the scale to maximum range for the current measurement.
 Full Scale Ref Offset: Sets the reference level.
 Using the arrow keys, rotary knob, or data keypad, enter a value to compensate for the presence of external input attenuation or gain.
-Pef Offset 0.0 dBm Units: Tap to toggle the active amplitude unit between Watt and dBm.
-Unit>dBm v Sweep Sweep Submenu Sweep Type Sngl Cont Max Hold Sweep Type: Tap to toggle between Single , where the instrument will perform a single sweep and then pause, and Continuous , where the instrument will initiate a new sweep as soon as the previous sweep is completed.
-Max Hold: Freezes the measurement at its highest reading so far.
+Ref Offset 0.0dBm Amplitude Unit > dBm Units: Tap to toggle the active amplitude unit between Watt and dBm.